raveintospace/CustomAirbnb/README.md

 <li>An empty view is displayed if the user hasn't favorited any listing</li>
 <li>DestinationView, InfoView & UploadView sheets presented using @ViewBuilder & switch</li>
 <li>The list of apartments can be sorted with six different criteria</li>
+<li>The list of apartments can be filtered with four different criteria + text of SearchBar</li>
 <br/>
 <li>DetailView that replicates Wallapop's DetailView, including an Image Carousel</li>
 <li>ReportView for reporting listings, notifies DetailView to display a gratitude message to the user</li>